cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 Files will be named as:
-[domain][instrument][date]
+[domain][instrument][studyID]

 Date format in this case will be YYMMDD.
 Domains and their abbreviations are

-* Questionnaires (que)
+* Questionnaires (isi, meq, demo, sb, diary)
 * Radar (rad)
 * Accelerometery (acc)
-* Dim light melatonin onset (DLMO)
+* Dim light melatonin onset (dlmo)
-* Polysomnography (PSG)
+* Polysomnography (psg)

-Instruments and their abbreviations are:
-* Morning Eveningness Questionnaire (meq)
-* Demography (demo)
-* Insomnia Severity Index (ISI)
-*
-* sleep (slp), circadian rhythms (cr), temperature (temp), light (lit), noise (nse) and physical activity (pa).
-The individual variable names are defined in the data dictionnary (link).

-For example, a file containing data on sleep derived from accelerometry data saved on 2024-02-22 would be called:
-    acc_sleep_240222

-Version control is implemented by the 6 digit date in each file name.
-Each folder will contain an archive where old versions of data files will be archived.
+Each folder will contain a folder where old versions of data files will be archived.

 <br>

 ### Folder Naming
 In the top folder of the folder structure, there will be a .txt format file (a ReadMe file) with a description of the structure and data contained and where any changes can be documented.
 The folder names will follow the naming convention of the files.
 The top folders will be the domain names, Questionnaires, Radar, Accelerometery, Polysomnography, DLMO.
-Sub-directory names will be the instruments, Morning Eveningness Questionnaire.

-Each instrument folder will contain a sub-directory for storage of raw data files called (raw), analysis (anal) and code (code)

 ```
 Ambient_BD